MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Consultation fee $450

 A formal itemised quote is provided after consultation once the surgical plan is confirmed.
-For a detailed breakdown of what affects pricing, see the rhinoplasty cost guide.
+For the full cost framework, MBS items, and what affects price within each range, see the rhinoplasty cost guide.

 • A referral from your GP or specialist physician